-Do you find being vulnerable very difficult as an adult, due to a lot of unsaid trauma, abuse, and victimization in your childhood?
+Do you find being vulnerable very difficult as an adult, due to all the unsaid trauma, abuse, and victimization that you have gone through in your childhood?

 It’s no wonder why being vulnerable is so hard for so many.

 You learn to feel safe in the families you grow up in.
 If you were lucky you saw two fairly healthy parents who supported each other’s strengths, who had compassion for one another during their inevitable struggles, and who didn’t weaponize mistakes.
 You observed that when conflict did arise, compromises were reached, forgiveness was offered, and differing viewpoints were respected.

 I hope this sounds like your childhood, but many of you certainly weren’t so lucky.

 The unlucky children of abuse…

 During my first rotation in graduate school, where I began getting hands-on experience as a psychologist, I was on a children’s unit of Terrell State Hospital, outside of Dallas; our patients were around twenty-five children between five and eleven-year-olds.

 They were kids.
 They laughed and played.
 They fought and cried.
 Many had suffered vicious abuse from their parents.
 Others had little control over their behavior due to severe mental illness.
 A few had both.
 So many times, their reactions to adults and to each other were stunted and skewed by the trauma already experienced in their short lives.

 I was given the task of running a group for some of the youngest girls on healthy ways to feel about your body and yourself.
 They’d all been sexually abused.
 I listened as six-year-old Josie tried to explain the cruel things that had been done to her, and how sad she was.
 I watched as little hands were held out in comfort and understanding.
 It felt surreal, as they nodded their heads and talked about sexual behavior like much older children.
 I did my best to guide, very aware of the damage already caused to these young girls.